 You can also reduce costs by getting a printer that can take XL or super-high-yield cartridges, which can provide a better overall cost per print and lengthen the lifespan of the toner, so it doesn’t have to be replenished as often.

 It’s essential to choose your toner wisely.
 Toner cartridges come with different price tags and page yields, which tell you how many pages you can expect to print with one cartridge.
-You can figure out a printer’s cost per page by dividing its page yield by the price of the ink cartridge.
+You can figure out a printer’s cost per page by dividing its page yield by the price of the toner cartridge.

 One way to save money on toner is to buy new compatible cartridges from third-party manufacturers instead of the branded cartridges made by Original Equipment Manufacturers (OEM) as OEM cartridges are more expensive and can be challenging to recycle.